2011 French Open – Women's singles

-Li Na defeated the defending champion Francesca Schiavone in the final, 6–4, 7–6(7–0) to win the women's singles tennis title at the 2011 French Open.
-It was her first major title, and she became the first Asian and Chinese player to win a major.
+Li Na defeated defending champion Francesca Schiavone in the final, 6–4, 7–6(7–0) to win the women's singles tennis title at the 2011 French Open.
+It was her first major title, and she was the first Asian and Chinese player to win a singles major.
+Li was the first player to defeat four top-10 opponents en route to the French Open title.
+The final was also a rematch of the pair's third-round match from the previous year.

 Caroline Wozniacki and Kim Clijsters were in contention for the world No. 1 ranking; Wozniacki retained the top ranking after Clijsters lost in the second round, despite herself losing in the third round.
 This was the first time in the Open Era that neither of the top two seeds of a major progressed past the third round.

 This was the first French Open since 1996 where neither Venus Williams nor Serena Williams participated.
 It was also the only major between the 2003 US Open and the 2021 US Open where neither of the Williams sisters participated.

-This also marked the major debut of future world No. 3, US Open champion, and French Open finalist Sloane Stephens; she was defeated by Elena Baltacha in the first round.
+This marked the major debut of future world No. 3, US Open champion, and French Open finalist Sloane Stephens; she was defeated by Elena Baltacha in the first round.